 Kalamaja (which in Estonian literally means fish house) is an offbeat neighborhood that lies just outside the Old Town.
 Starting off as a fishing village in the 14th century, it turned into a working-class hub in the late 19th century with the emergence of factories.
 It is renowned for its old colorful wooden houses that were built to accommodate the influx of factory workers.
 The thing I love about Kalamaja is its understated charm despite not being overly pretty.

 In recent times, Kalamaja has become a magnet for young artists and has taken on a bohemian and hipster vibe.
 The Balti Jaam Market and the Telliskivi Industrial City are also places worth seeing in Kalamaja.
 The Telliskivi area is today Estonia’s most important center for the creative industry, with several art galleries, design companies, non-profit organizations, theaters, restaurants and cafés.
+Telliskivi is also home to Pudel, an awesome craft beer bar with a wide assortment of beers.
+They’ve got some excellent Estonian and Scandinavian IPA’s, stouts and porters.

 This cutting-edge blended architecture makes buildings look very unique and different.
-The Quarter looks very modern as these renovated buildings were turned into apartments, shops, cafes, bars, and restaurants.
+The Quarter looks very modern as these renovated buildings were turned into swanky apartments, shops, cafes, bars, and restaurants.
 Neither Jacky and I are fond of modern architecture in general but this was a novelty and worthy of a short stroll.

-Shopping in Tallinn & Where to Eat in Tallinn
+Shopping in Tallinn

 If you are looking for a souvenir to bring back from Tallinn, why not shop around for some Baltic amber?
 The streets of Tallinn are littered with amber shops, so don’t feel disheartened if you don’t like what you see at the first shop.
+Virtually every street in the Old Town has something in the way of traditional handicrafts such as ceramics, glassware, linen, wooden utensils, and toys.
+There is a slew of stores and market stalls which specialize in antiques, jewelry, patchwork quilts

 Extend Your Stay